i4o-oss/watchtower/.docs/ENGINEERING_GUIDE.md

 ### React Architecture

-The frontend is built with modern React patterns:
+The frontend is built with modern React patterns using React Router v7:

 #### Project Structure:
 ```